Reviewing and communicating research

 Teaching and Learning

-A 24-week teaching period, total time commitment of 170 hours.
+A 12-week teaching period, total time commitment of 170 hours.

-A combination of asynchronous and independent learning with some site visits.
-Breakdown of learning activities: 2 hours of asynchronous online learning in 12 weeks, a total of 8 hours of research placement (where possible) over the 24-week teaching period, and approximately 5 hours of independent activities per week.
+A combination of synchronous and asynchronous learning with some site visits.
+Breakdown of learning activities: Weekly synchronous journal club (1.5 hours), a total of 8 hours of research placement (where possible) over the 12-week teaching period, and approximately 5 hours of independent activities per week.

 Assessment